Healthy-AI/inpole/README.md

 ## Alvis usage

 On Alvis, the code can be run using a container.
-To create a container, copy the files [`container.def`](container.def) and [`cos_installer.properties`](cos_installer.properties) to a storage directory with plenty of space.
-Upload the [CPLEX installer](https://www.ibm.com/account/reg/us-en/signup?formid=urx-20028) for Linux to the storage directory.
+To create a container, copy the file [`container.def`](container.def) to a storage directory with plenty of space.
 Then, assuming the `inpole` repository is cloned to your home directory and you are located in the storage directory, type
 ```bash
 apptainer build --bind $HOME:/mnt inpole_env.sif container.def
 ```